cardoo-finance/integration-doc/index.md

 - `issued` - invoice was issued, but not yet paid
 - `paid` - invoice was paid
+- `hold` - invoice amount is being hold from the customer account
-- `failed` - invoice was not paid due to some failure
+- `cancelled` - invoice was cancelled

 ## Callbacks <a name="api-callbacks"></a>